sjl/.plan/README.markdown

 having slides is that people put a ton of things on them and you can't take notes fast enough.
 Need to go back over the slides and write down things once I get home so I don't forget them.

+## 2023-10-10

+BS521, hypothesis testing, p values, t distribution.

+BI500, code quality tips.
+Checked with Prof. Sartor and submitting a LaTeX PDF for the references homework is fine.

+Pinged a few students in a lab I'm interested in to see if they're willing to chat about their experience.
+Just need to nail down my third rotation and then I'll be all set.

+Ordered a used copy of the Grammar of Graphics book.
+I've read enough in the ebook copy from the library that I know I want the entire thing, even though it's quite expensive.

+Read chapter 4 of the book while the straggler genomes finish in the last batch, about variables and basic transformations on them.
+The book uses the ridiculous terms "homoscedasticity" and "heteroscedasticity" to mean "homogeneous variance" and "heterogeneous variance", which I *think* is the same idea as Cleveland's "monotone spread" (or possibly a more general version of it).

+I really wish the book wouldn't omit the axis-drawing code from the diagrams — it makes it unclear where each piece of the output is coming from.
+I think I *mostly* understand it, but would prefer if it were all explicit (even if it would make things a bit longer).